bbauska/W3Cx-3of5/README.md

 <li><h4>BEWARE: all drawings to come will be in that modified coordinate system!</h4></li>
 </ul>

-If we draw two shapes at two different positions, they will be relative to this new coordinate system.
+<p>If we draw two shapes at two different positions, they will be relative to this new coordinate system.</p>

 <h4>JS</h4>
 ```